Tehran Derby: History

 Over time, the rivalry became more heated and club fans began attaining collective identities.
 By the mid-1970s Persepolis was seen as a working class club, while Taj was viewed as a club close to the ruling establishment and supported by the upper class of Iranian society.
-Persepolis fans outnumbered Esteghlal fans by large numbers at the time.

 Due to the sensitive nature of the matches, fan violence has occurred several times.
 In minor cases, fans break chairs or throw garbage at the field, but in some cases, fans have stormed the field of play, physical fights between opposing teams and fans have broken out, and public property has been destroyed.

 Ever since 1995, federation officials have invited foreign referees to officiate the game to ease fan and player suspicions of referee bias.
 This occurred after the events of the 39th derby (see below).

 Azadi Stadium has been the stadium where most of the matches took place, but Amjadieh Stadium (now Shiroudi) in Tehran and Sahand Stadium in Tabriz have all hosted the game at least once.

 Hassan Rowshan from Esteghlal F.C., at the age of 18 years and 357 days is yet the youngest player ever who has scored a goal in the Tehran derby.
-He scored the only goal in a 1–0 win against Persepolis F.C. on May 25, 1974.
+He scored the only goal in a 1–0 win against Persepolis F.C.
+On May 25, 1974.

 Ali Alipour, at the age of 19 years and 185 days, became the youngest Persepolis F.C. player ever to score in Tehran derby.
 He scored the only goal in their 1–0 victory on May 15, 2010.